 Train Your Assistant

 You’ve taken the plunge and hired a virtual assistant.
 Great!
 But you’re not done yet.
 You’ll want to write down how you do each task on your list of things you want done — step by step — and walk your new assistant through the process.

-If you take the time to fully train your virtual (or otherwise) assistant now, you’ll be setting yourself up for success.
+If you take the time to fully train your assistant now, you’ll be setting yourself up for success.
 There’s nothing more aggravating than thinking that something’s covered and then watching someone else drop the ball, especially for control freaks.

 Listen — let me just repeat that again — listen — to all the questions that your assistant will ask about your processes.
-Have your list there in front of you, and read from it as you go along, in case you’ve forgotten a step.
+Have your list there in front of you.
+Read from it as you go along, in case you’ve forgotten a step.

 Think through the process with your assistant, from beginning to end.
 Avoid using catchy “love language” phrases such as, “you’ve got to be kidding, you don’t know that?” and “this is so simple.”